15 Broad Street, Suite 800

 • Helping a client obtain a six-figure settlement in an invasion of privacy claim

-• obtaining a significant six-figure settlement for his client in a sales commission dispute
+• Obtaining a significant six-figure settlement for his client in a sales commission dispute

-• helping win a $505,000 jury award after a competitor misappropriated his client’s trade secrets
+• Helping win a $505,000 jury award after a competitor misappropriated his client’s trade secrets

-• attaining a sizeable six-figure settlement for his client from a clinic where a mental health therapist violated patient boundaries
+• Attaining a sizeable six-figure settlement for his client from a clinic where a mental health therapist violated patient boundaries

 Christian also has extensive appellate experience on the state and federal level, including drafting motions, briefs, and conducting oral argument in the Massachusetts Appeals Court, Massachusetts Supreme Judicial Court, and United States Court of Appeals for the First Circuit, and drafting petitions for writ of certiorari to the Supreme Court of the United States.
-He has had success in affirming and overturning rulings from lower courts and one of his appellate victories earned him a front page article in Massachusetts Lawyers Weekly.